Seasawher/mathlib4-help/src/tactics.md

 # decreasing_with
 Defined in: `tacticDecreasing_with_`

-Constructs a proof of decreasing along a well founded relation, by applying lexicographic order lemmas and using `ts` to solve the base case.
+Constructs a proof of decreasing along a well founded relation, by simplifying, then applying lexicographic order lemmas and finally using `ts` to solve the base case.
 If it fails, it prints a message to help the user diagnose an ill-founded recursive definition.

 # delta